 A keyword is any part of a search query that is used to describe what a searcher is looking for.
 In our example, each word of “pumpkin-themed wood drink coaster” is a keyword.
 That entire search query could be referred to as a key phrase or longtail keyword, which are groupings of keywords that lead to a more refined set of search results.

 On the listing side, keywords are gathered from several places.
 Like we mentioned earlier, Etsy search looks for these keywords in a listing’s title, description, and tags.
-So as an Etsy seller, you want to make sure that you are including keywords and key phrases in a way that reads like it was written by a human and is relevant to the product.
+So as an Etsy seller, you want to make sure that you are including keywords and key phrases in a way that reads like it was written by a human and are relevant to the product.
 The key here is to include keywords and phrases that someone looking for your product might be typing into the search box.

-How To Find Relevant Keywords
+How to Find Relevant Keywords

 Now that you know what a keyword is, it’s time to start building a list of relevant keywords to use in your listing.
 The best place to start is to think about how you would search for a product like yours.